What You Need to Know

 What will happen if a patient with the virus comes to RVH?

-Through our rigorous screening process, the patient will be identified, required to put on a mask, isolated in a negative pressure room and cared for by a team wearing appropriate protective equipment.
+Through our rigorous screening process, the patient will be identified, required to put on a mask, potentially isolated and cared for by a team wearing appropriate protective equipment.
 RVH will follow the public health guidelines for treatment.
 RVH is well prepared.
 We have a very detailed, up-to-date Pandemic Plan based on lessons learned from our experience during SARS 17 years ago, H1N1 in 2009 and, more recently, Ebola preparedness.

 Where to go for more information